AsproSilon/todo-postgresql-app/README.md

 # golang-postgresql-app
-App with realization postgresql, docker, postman and authorization.
+This is my first big project if i can to call it like that.
+I learned Sql, docker, postman and other services.
+Please, dont judge strictly, because i am even not juniour.